 - a.
 Lysosomes help to keep the cell clean by digesting any foreign material as well as worn-out cell organelles. - b.
 When the cell gets damaged lysosomes may burst and the enzymes digest their own cell.
-Therefore lysosomes are also known as suicidal bags of a cell.
+Therefore lysosomes are also known as suicidal bags of a cell. - 5.
+Mitochondria may be seen.

-5. Mitochondria

-In the cytoplasm of most cells, large size filamentous, rounded or rodlike structure known as mitochondria may be seen.
 The mitochondria are bounded by two membranes made of proteins.
 The outer membrane forms a bag like structure around the inner membrane, which gives out many finger like folds on the lumen of the mitochondria.
 The folds of inner mitochondrial membrane are known as cristae.